What did the Washoes call home?

 According to Washoe legend, Gewe, the coyote, led the Washoe people to the Lake Tahoe region, proclaiming it their new home.
 The goddess Nentašu then bestowed power upon the plants and animals, ensuring that they would thrive and provide food and medicine to sustain the people (California Trail Interpretative Center).

 The Washoe culture was deeply family-oriented, with life centered around the structure of extended family groups.
 These families often traveled together throughout the year, and their winter homes, called galais dungal, were central to their way of life.
 These larger, more durable structures provided shelter from the harsh winter cold.
-Each winter camp typically consisted of four to ten family groups, all living in separate galais fungal that were constructed using a sturdy frame and layered with bark, poles, and brush for insulation.
+Each winter camp typically consisted of four to ten family groups, all living in separate galais dungal that were constructed using a sturdy frame and layered with hides, poles, and brush for insulation.
 Inside, a fire pit in the center provided warmth, while a hole in the roof allowed smoke to escape.
 A large pile of firewood was always kept nearby, and the door of each house faced east to catch the first light of the day.
-Many of these winter camps were located near the hot springs found along the eastern Sierra Mountains (Forest Service).
+Many of these winter camps were located near the hot springs found along the eastern Sierra Nevada mountains (Forest Service).

 In contrast, gadu (summer houses) were simpler and made from materials that were readily available in the area.
 If a house was built near a river, it might be constructed with willow branches.
 These summer homes served more as windbreaks than fully enclosed structures.
 Once the fish runs at Lake Tahoe ended, families would disperse into the surrounding mountain regions, where alpine lakes offered an abundance of fish and game like mountain quail and grouse (Forest Service).